List of Warriors characters: Jake

+Friend of Tallstar.
+Father of Firestar and Scourge.

 The Prophecies Begin

 Barley

 Lives on a farm with Ravenpaw, former member of BloodClan.

 Princess

 A house cat, Firestar's sister.

 Ravenpaw

 Former ThunderClan apprentice, was mentored by Tigerstar, left ThunderClan to avoid being murdered by Tigerstar for seeing Tigerstar murder Redtail.
 Lived on a farm with Barley.

 Smudge

 House cat who was friends with Firestar, prior to the latter joining ThunderClan.

 The New Prophecy

 Midnight

 Badger who has existed since the dawn of time.
 She informs the journeying protagonists of The New Prophecy of their forest home's imminent destruction and instructs them on how to help the Clans find a new home.
 Unlike other badgers in the series who cannot communicate with the cats, Midnight can speak with cats, as well as badgers, rabbits, and foxes.

 Sasha

 Former mate of Tigerstar, mother of Mothwing and Hawkfrost.

 Sharptooth

 Mountain lion who lived in the mountains and terrorized the Tribe of Rushing Water.
 It was killed by Feathertail.